-The program is sponsored by the College Advising Corps and private foundations and business.
+The program is sponsored by the College Advising Corps and private foundations and business, to learn more about College Advising Corps click here.

 Advisers receive intensive training before serving in a high school, completing a four-week practical curriculum that focuses on college access, college admissions, financial aid, student services, diversity, community service, and professionalism.